grocid/passdesktop/README.md

 The program is fairly short and easily auditable, if anyone feels encouraged to do it.

-## Not implemented...
+## Features

+- Storing username and passwords.
+- Storing small files such as SSH keys.

+### Planned

- - Mutual authentication as an option for communicating with Vault
+ - Mutual authentication as an option for communicating with Vault.
+ - OTP generators.
+Vault has an option for this, so that the shared secret is stored inside Vault.
+The drawback here is that it will rely only on the AES-GCM wall, which of course might be enough.
+Another option is to store the shared secret in Pass, which then generates OTP locally.
+Note that (this sort of) takes the purpose out of multi-factor authentication and should therefore be used conservatively.

 ## Seurity considerations